Subverting the reified status of whiteness

 But stranger things were yet to come.

-In 1984, Professor Robert M. Wren, once of University of Lagos’s Department of English, would publish J.P.
+In 1984, Professor Robert M. Wren, once of the University of Lagos’s Department of English, would publish J.P.
 Clark, a book-length study of Clark’s oeuvre.
-Wren was interested in Clark’s plays and poems, but to get at the poems in America, Their America, their provenance had to first be accounted for.
-Wren, mind you, was white, American and a Princeton alum.
+Wren was interested in Clark’s plays and poems, but their provenance first had to be accounted for to get at the poems in America, Their America.
+Wren, mind you, was white, American, and a Princeton alum.
 What followed was a “postcolonial” critique of Clark’s imperialistic portrayal of America, a critique as indignant as any of Achebe’s trenchant critiques of colonial literature.
-Imagine that: Clark as center and America as the margins that, through Wren, wrote back.
+Imagine that: Clark as a center and America as the margins that, through Wren, wrote back.

-Just this kind of strange upending of categories is what Isoken participates in.
+Isoken participates in just this kind of strange upending of categories.

 Still from ‘Isoken’

-In her 34th year, the successful, eponymous center of the movie finally – somehow – finds a man who is worthy of her attentions.
-That man is Osaze (played by the squint-eyed Joshua Benjamin), a suave returnee Afropolitan born of good Bini stock who has recently raised US$3million for his business.
+In her 34th year, the successful, eponymous center of the movie finally, somehow, finds a man who is worthy of her attention.
+That man is Osaze (played by the squint-eyed Joshua Benjamin), a suave returnee Afropolitan born of good Bini stock who has recently raised US$ 3 million for his business.

 Things develop – or degenerate.
 Isoken eventually acknowledges that she finds Osaze enervating and Kevin energizing.
 To proceed as the world wants is to die.
 Cue bedlam.

 Nothing has exactly been out of place so far.
-But at the meeting called to resolve – or at least make sense of – the bedlam, Isoken is forced to reveal the centrality of Kevin to the state of things.
+But at the meeting called to resolve – or at least make sense of – the bedlam, Isoken is forced to reveal Kevin’s centrality to the state of things.
 What – another man?
 No, not just another man.
 An English one.
 The one true love of her life.
 A white Englishman.

 There’s shock.
-Played by the preternaturally beautiful, ever theatrical Tina Mba Isoken’s mother Yesoken’s reaction is particularly telling.
+Played by the preternaturally beautiful, ever theatrical Tina Mba, Isoken’s mother, Isoken’s reaction is particularly telling.
 It’s an unusual reaction, the sort of alarm a mother might emote upon finding out she’s been housing a collaborator with the invading Brits in Overanmen’s Benin.
-Or the sort of reaction a white Alabama woman marrying a black man might have elicited in 20th century (who am I kidding?)
-US of A.
+Or the sort of reaction a white Alabama woman marrying a black man might have elicited in the 20th century United States

 A lot has happened since Overanmen was king.
 By design, Africa has largely been centripetal, a votive vortex to a grasping, overbearing West, blackness to whiteness, barring some occasional tokenisms – like independence.